AravindaDP/CarND-Vehicle-Detection/writeup_template.md

 Spatial features
 - `spatial_size=(32, 32)`

 I did not used color histogram features at the end since it only adds a slight increase in accuracy at the expense of some computation cost in feature calculations.
-In contrast HOG+spatial features were enough to achieve decent accuracy (~99%)
+In contrast HOG + spatial features were enough to achieve decent accuracy (~99%)

 ### Log: